fluencelabs/docs/docs/build-mvm/overview/getting_started.md

 # Getting Started

-Let's explore the obligatory **Hello World** example as an end-to-end Fluence Lambda application, which includes the following steps:
+Let's explore the obligatory **Hello World** example as an end-to-end Fluence Functions application, which includes the following steps:

-* Scaffold a Fluence Lambda project with the Fluence CLI
+* Scaffold a Fluence Functions project with the Fluence CLI
 * Create the Hello World example and compile it to Wasm
 * Distribute the Wasm module to capacity (hardware) providers
-* Execute your Fluence Lambda Hello World application
+* Execute your Fluence Functions Hello World application

 But first, let's get set up.

 ## Setting Up

 The best and recommended way to interact with the Fluence serverless network is to use the Fluence CLI.
-The CLI provides full lifecycle management for your Fluence Lambdas as well as your tooling and development dependencies.
+The CLI provides full lifecycle management for your Fluence Functions as well as your tooling and development dependencies.

 Fluence CLI requires [node](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) version 18 and can be installed as a binary: